zzacong/ITECH2306-Lab-Assignment-1/README.md

 - Chaining constructors on Prooperty class and subclasses
 - Create new constructor on Commercial class
 - Read Load_RatePayers.dat file into LoadProperties class

+V5.7 by Zac
+- Serializable file:
+  - Write each RatePayer object one by one instead of writing the whole ArrayList